syamjayaraj/youngmenu-backend/README.md

    yarn start
    ```

-2. The server will be running on `http://localhost:5000`
+2. The server will be running on `http://localhost:3020` as default

 ## Contributing